junghoon-vans/pre-coursier/README.rst

 How to downgrade the version of the hook
 ========================================

-  This feature is available with pre-commit 3.0.0+.
+  This feature is only available for libraries in coursier `default channel`_ and requires pre-commit 3.0.0+.

 If you want to override the version of the hook, you can set the version of the hook to run with the ``additional_dependencies`` option.